Aman1570/PaymentAPIDocumentation/TempDoc.md

     }
 }
 ```

-After you redirect your user to the redirectUrl which is the payment page, we will POST the transaction model to your callback Url
+You need to redirect the user on __redirectUrl__ as received in response which is actualy the payment page, once redirected, we will __POST__ the transaction information (model as below) to your callback Url

-#### Transaction Model
+Transaction Sample

 ```
 {